MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part4-transaction-activity.md

 Print an alignment form to ensure that the information is printed in the correct fields on the document.
 You can use four predefined document formats—blank paper, short form, long form, or other form.

 You also can print packing slips or picking tickets at the same time as you print the sales document.
-For more information, see *Packing slips and picking tickets overview* and *Printing options for packing slips and picking tickets*.
+For more information, see [Packing slips and picking tickets overview](#packing-slips-and-picking-tickets-overview) and [Printing options for packing slips and picking tickets](#printing-options-for-packing-slips-and-picking-tickets).

 The sorting option determines the order the documents are printed.
 The documents will always be sorted by document type first.
 You can then choose whether the documents will be sorted and printed by document number or by customer ID.